Easy Bible Quiz about Bible History

 c.
 1400 BC–100 AD.

-Moses is credited with writing the first five books of the Bible.
+Moses most likely was the one who wrote the first five books of the Bible.

 a.
 Codex or manuscript.